About me

 Current position:

-OPEN TO WORK as Embedded Wireless Engineer in BOSTON
+OPEN TO WORK as an Embedded Wireless Engineer in BOSTON

 Selected past experiences: